embedded-iota/iota-c-library/README.md

-# embedded IOTA micro light wallet
+# embedded IOTA C library

 #### Alpha version:
 API might change over time.
 Don't use it in production environments!

 ## Design:

-This library is designed to make it possible to use IOTA on really small devices.
+This library is designed to make it possible to use IOTA on really small embedded devices.
-The library fulfils following attributes:
+The library has the following attributes:

-- POSIX compatible (pthreads)
+- POSIX compatible Threads (pthread)
 - Thread-safe
 - Low footprint
 - Usable on devices without MMU
+- C99 compliant

 ## A notice to trytes: